 He is principal horn with the Baltimore Chamber Orchestra, with which he has made recordings and toured China.
 He performs regularly with the Lancaster Symphony, the Richmond Symphony, and the newly formed Pennsylvania Philharmonic.

-Bell played regularly with the Baltimore Symphony Orchestra since 1997-2014.
+Mr. Bell played regularly with the Baltimore Symphony Orchestra from 1997-2014.
 His primary assignment was assistant principal, and he also played all parts, including Principal Horn on several occasions.
 He worked under Music Directors David Zinman, Yuri Temirkanov, and Marin Alsop, including two American and two European Tours, three Carnegie Hall appearances, and several recordings.
 He has played often with the Buffalo and Rochester Philharmonic Orchestras, and the National Symphony.

-Bell is a member of two premier military bands, The United States Marine Band, and the Army Field Band.
+Mr. Bell was a member of two premier military bands, The United States Marine Band, and the Army Field Band.
 In the Marine Band, he wrote and performed educational concerts and recitals with the woodwind quintet.
 As first horn with the Army Field Band, he performed college clinics across the United States.

 Besides his orchestral and military band touring, Bell toured the U.S. and Europe as principal horn with several Broadway shows, including CATS, The Music of Andrew Lloyd Weber, and West Side Story.